Frequently Asked Questions

 Q: Can I take a tour of the chapel on the weekend?

 A: Because we host up to five weddings in the chapel each weekend along with campus worship services, we are unable to provide tours of the chapel on Saturdays or Sundays.
 In addition, the chapel is closed whenever TCU is closed.
-The chapel is open Monday through Thursday from 7am-11pm and Friday 7am – 4pm.
-8am-8pm and Friday from 8am- 4pm.
+The chapel is open Monday through Thursday from 7am-8pm and Friday 7am – 4pm.
+Saturday from 8am-8pm and Sunday from 8am- 4pm.
 You are welcome to pop in and take a peek during these hours.
 Please be respectful of any events that may be occurring in the chapel at that time.
-If you would prefer a guided tour, please contact our office to schedule an appointment during our weekly office hours, Monday through Friday, 9am-5pm.
+If you would prefer a guided tour, please contact our office to schedule an appointment during our weekly office hours, Monday through Friday, 9am-4pm.